Entry and coronation of Anne of Denmark: The Danish party

+The officers of the ships included: Peder Munk, the admiral on the Gideon; Steen Madsen his lieutenant; Henrik Gyldenstierne the vice-admiral on the Josaphad with his lieutenant, Hans Concellour; Alexander Duram of the Raphael with his lieutenant Klaus Bold; Neils Skink of the Gabriel with his lieutenant Jakob Trugard; Hans Rostok of the Dove with Ove Winshour; Kild Bauld of the Blue Lion; Herwick Braun of the Little Sertoun; Hans Symonsoun of the Mouse; John Syde, captain of the Rose; Jørgen Mowst of the Falcon of Birren.
+Several of these men, with Scottish partners, rode before the queen's coach to the Entry on 19 May from Holyroodhouse to the West Port.

+Aftermath

 The Banquet for the Danish ambassadors

 On 23 May 1590 the town held a banquet for the Danish ambassadors in the Mint in the house of Thomas Acheson at the foot of Todrick's Wynd.
 John MacMorran was one of the organisers, arranging musicians and a guard of honour armed with polearms.

 On 24 May the king gave a speech in St Giles thanking the people of Edinburgh for their hospitality and the expenses of the Entry.
 On 26 May the Danish commissioners embarked on their ships, and the king gave them gold chains and gifts worth 4,500 crowns.
 One ambassador was given a gold chain worth 500 crowns paid for from the queen's dowry.
 James VI and Anna rode on the sands of Leith in view of the ships lying at anchor.
 James VI left after a short time, hearing of a chance to capture the rebel Archibald Wauchope of Niddrie.